ShrewdSpirit/credman/Docs.md

 <!--te-->

 # Profile management
-Each profile represents a storage for your credentials and sites.
+Each profile represents a storage for your credentials as sites.
 Your profile's data is encrypted with the passphrase key you provide.
 Credman is a credential manager that uses a password to keep your other passwords!
 All profiles are saved in .credman/profiles under your home or user documents directory.
 Never forget your profiles passwords!
 If you doubt your memory, you can enable [password restore](#password-restore) for your profile.

+**NOTE** most of credman's commands use a profile (e.g. `site add`).
+If you don't specify the profile to use by setting `-p/--profile` option, credman will use default profile.
+You can also use a path to file for the profile to use by same option.
+The command's helps use `[profile]` to specify they're using a profile for their operation.

 ### Adding a profile
 `$ credman profile/p add/a <name>`